DinoChiesa/Gemini-Function-Calling/README.md

         }
       ]
     }
-  ]
+  ],
+  "tools": [ ...]
   ...
 }
 ```

 In that payload, you're giving Gemini the original prompt, PLUS the thing it asked for, PLUS
-the data you collected at its request.
+the data you collected at its request, PLUS the list of tools.

 And then Gemini can assemble and digest all of that information and provide back another
 coherent response.
 This back-and-forth can continue for multiple iterations.
 In each
 response, if Gemini thinks (a) that it does not have enough information to provide a
-complete response, and (b) that getting information from the tools your app has access to,
+complete response, and (b) that getting information from one or more of the tools your app has access to,
 can help produce a more correct or complete answer, it will tell your app that, by sending back
 "functionCall" elements in the response as shown above.